It is the basis of the diversity of species and any organism.

-Although there are several types of molecular changes, the word “mutation” typically refers to a change that affects nucleic acids.
-In cellular organisms, these nucleic acids are the building blocks of DNA, and in viruses they are the building blocks of DNA or RNA.
+Although several molecular changes exist, the word “mutation” typically refers to a change that affects nucleic acids.
+In cellular organisms, these nucleic acids are the building blocks of DNA, and in viruses, they are the building blocks of DNA or RNA.

 One way of thinking about DNA and RNA is that they are substances that carry the long-term memory of the information required for the reproduction of an organism.
 This article focuses on mutations in DNA, although we must bear in mind that RNA is subject to essentially the same mutation forces.

-From an evolutionary perspective, somatic mutations are not interesting, unless they occur systematically and change some fundamental property of an individual, such as the ability to survive.
-For example, cancer is a powerful somatic mutation that will affect the survival of a single organism.
+From an evolutionary perspective, somatic mutations are not attractive unless they occur systematically and change some fundamental property of an individual, such as the ability to survive.
+For example, cancer is a full somatic mutation that will affect the survival of a single organism.

 As a different approach, the theory of evolution is more interested in DNA changes in the cells that produce the next generation.